mxmlnkn/rapidgzip/README.md

 [![Build Status](https://travis-ci.org/mxmlnkn/indexed_bzip2.svg?branch=master)](https://travis-ci.com/mxmlnkn/indexed_bzip2)

 This module provides an IndexedBzip2File class, which can be used to seek inside bzip2 files without having to decompress them first.
-It's based on an improved version of the bzip2 decoder [bzcat](https://github.com/landley/toybox/blob/c77b66455762f42bb824c1aa8cc60e7f4d44bdab/toys/other/bzcat.c) from [toybox](https://landley.net/code/toybox/), which was refactored and extended to be able to export and import bzip2 block offsets and seek to them.
+It's based on an improved version of the bzip2 decoder [bzcat](https://github.com/landley/toybox/blob/c77b66455762f42bb824c1aa8cc60e7f4d44bdab/toys/other/bzcat.c) from [toybox](https://landley.net/code/toybox/), which was refactored and extended to be able to export and import bzip2 block offsets and seek to them and to add support for threaded parallel decoding of blocks.

 Seeking inside a block is only emulated, so IndexedBzip2File will only speed up seeking when there are more than one block, which should almost always be the cause for archives larger than 1 MB.

+Since version 1.2.0, parallel decoding of blocks is supported!
+Per default, the older serial implementation is used.
+To use the parallel implementation you need to specify a `parallelization` other than 1 argument to `IndexedBzip2File`.

 # Installation